mcsquared/rptp/README.md

 - Core PTPv2 message flows: BMCA, port state machine, and end-to-end delay mechanism for a single-port, single-domain topology.
 - A rich, **core-centered test suite**: 200+ unit and integration tests around the domain logic; a small Tokio/e2e layer that is just large enough to drive the core.
 - Virtual clocks and software timestamping for simulation & tests.
+- A deliberately rough but effective **bare-metal QEMU demo harness** (`crates/rptp-embedded-demo`) that runs as grandmaster on a 12 MHz Cortex‑M target, still fits within a 64‑KiB MCU budget, and is exercised by Dockerized e2e tests against `ptp4l`.
+It exists to keep the embedded trajectory honest, not as production firmware yet.
-- Thin, Tokio-driven integration that wires the core to UDP multicast sockets and system timers for experiments.
+- Thin, Tokio-driven integration that wires the core to UDP multicast sockets and system timers for tests and experiments.
 - Promising early locality/performance behavior in the core, with the hot paths kept free from unnecessary allocation, infrastructure or framework concerns.

 ### On the Agenda